open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ```

 However, the real magic happens when you open an older browser like IE11.
-As then it will compile it down to [systemjs](https://github.com/systemjs/systemjs).
+As then it will compile it down to [systemjs](https://github.com/systemjs/systemjs), a polyfill for es modules.

 It will look something like this